Gudmundurja/Amazone/README.md

 🛒 Amazone E-Commerce Database (MongoDB)
-Amazone is a fictional e-commerce backend system designed for the Understanding Databases (DATA70141) module at The University of Manchester.
+Amazone is a fictional e-commerce backend system.
 This project demonstrates a complete NoSQL database implementation using MongoDB, with extensive focus on schema design, synthetic data generation, advanced querying, and distributed system design for scalability.

 📌 Key Components
 🔧 Backend Implementation